nahidagithub/Web-Automation-Using-Playwright/README.md

   ### 3.**IFrame**

-- **Description:** An iframe is a nested browser context inside a page.

-- **Description:** Playwright treats it as a separate frame, and you must target it to interact with its content.

   - **Description:** Use frameLocator() or page.frame() to work with iframes effectively.

+- **Steps:**

+  1. An iframe is a nested browser context inside a page.

+  2. Playwright treats it as a separate frame, and you must target it to interact with its content.

+  3. Use frameLocator() or page.frame() to work with iframes effectively.

   ### 3. **Option Select Class**